miurahr/coscup2025-weeklyosm/slide/index.md

 ---

 ## Agenda
-1. 770+ Weeks of Never Missing a Beat
+1. The fact of 780+ Weeks
 2. What is weeklyOSM?
-3. Taiwan's Role in the Global Story
 4. The Magic Behind the Curtain
-5. Technical Deep Dive: OSMBC Tool
+5. Deep Dive: OSMBC Tool
-6. Challenges & Solutions
+6. My Challenge: productivity
 7. Join the Story

 ---

 <!-- Opening Hook -->

-## 770+ Weeks of Never Missing a Beat
+## 770+ Weeks of
+## Never Missing a Beat

 ---